Daniel-Lachner-Piza/elpi_public/Readme.md

 ## Overview

 ELPI is a MATLAB-based application designed for informed EEG signal analysis and annotation of events.
-The system supports both scalp and intracranial EEG recordings and provides tools for signal visualization, filtering, event detection, and annotation management.
+The system supports both scalp and intracranial EEG recordings and provides tools for signal visualization, filtering and event annotation.

 ### Key Capabilities:
-- Multi-format EEG file support (EDF, LAY, BrainVision, Micromed files) (Fieldtrip supported!)
+- Multi-format EEG file support (EDF, LAY, BrainVision, Micromed files) (Enabled by Fieldtrip)
 - Simultaneous visualization of Raw, Filtered and Time-Frequency transformed EEG with multiple time scales
 - Customizable FIR filters
 - Interactive event annotation and editing